kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 bit about yourself, your role and how you got involved in Kubernetes.

 **Riaan Kleinhans (RK)**: Hi!
 My name is Riaan Kleinhans and I live in South Africa.
-I am the Project manager for the ii-Team (ii.nz) in New Zealand.
+I am the Project manager for the [ii-Team](ii.nz) in New Zealand.
 When I joined ii the plan was to move to New Zealand in April 2020 and then Covid happened.
 Fortunately, being a flexible and dynamic team we were able to make it work remotely and in very